St Helen's School: Curriculum

 Pupils in Middle School (Years 7–9) follow a broader version of the National Curriculum.
 Upper School pupils (Years 10–11) take English Language and Literature, Mathematics, the Sciences, and at least one Modern Foreign Language and one Humanity course.
 Students take both GCSE and IGCSE courses, with core subjects studied at IGCSE.
 Sixth Formers sit A Levels.

 St Helen's has regularly performed well in GCSE and A Levels examination league tables.
 In 2009 candidates achieved a 100% pass rate, all A*-C grades.
 In 2010 they achieved a 99% pass rate with 96% receiving all A*-B grades.
 In 2015, the school achieved some of its best results to date with 53% of entries graded A* and 84% graded A*-A. The pass rate was 99%.

-St Helen's School has a very close relationship with Merchant Taylors' School.
-The girls and boys work together in Drama, Music, the Cadet Corps, Community Support and work with young people with disabilities in the joint Phab initiative (Physically Handicapped and Able Bodied).
-There are joint careers conferences and a constant and free-ranging exchange of ideas and initiatives.